leichester/cheat-sheet-elixir/README.md

 flush()
 ```
+## State

-**State** can be stored in processes or using its abstraction: `Agent`.
+**State** can be stored in processes.

-Manual implementation of a storage using Elixir processes:
+Manual implementation of a storage using Elixir processes that loop infinitely, maintain state, and send and receive messages.:

 ```elixir
 defmodule KV do